anik1612/as-cinema-hall/README.md

 # Project Feature
 * This is a movie ticket booking website.
 (MERN STACK)
-* User can login by google and then booked ticket for their desired movie.
+* User can login by google
+* User can booked ticket for their desired movie.
+* User can see their booked seat list.

 # About Project Technology:
 * React JS (Frontend Framework)